 Most religious witchcraft groups do run smaller for a variety of reasons.
 Let’s talk about them.

-1) Only so many people fit in the room.
+1) Only so many people fit

 I come back to this one first because really, it’s very practical.
 When a small group is meeting in personal space, you only get so far before it starts getting unwieldy.
 (And, of course, with a small group, it doesn’t make a lot of sense to either maintain a larger separate building, or sometimes even to rent one.)